 Historically, we recorded royalty income related to Yescarta® on an accrual basis utilizing our best estimate of royalties earned based upon information available in the public domain, our understanding of the various agreements governing the royalty, and other information received from time to time from the relevant parties.
 Generally, cash was received directly from Cabaret once a year.
 The agreements governing this royalty were subject to multiple actions in multiple jurisdictions, including litigation between Cabaret and Kite, and separately, ANI and Cabaret.
 In the first quarter of 2021, we became aware that the litigation between Cabaret and Kite was dismissed.
 In April 2021, Cabaret and the Company settled all amounts due for amounts actually received by Cabaret or Eshhar for the licensing or use of the patent rights governed by the Kite license agreement.
 As a result, we recognized \$11.2 million as royalties from licensing agreements in our net revenues during the three month period ended March 31, 2021.
-In addition, we agreed to reimburse Cabaret \$0.4 million, which has been recorded as other expense, net in the accompanying unaudited interim condensed consolidated statement of operations, related to certain legal expenditures incurred.
-We received final payment from Cabaret in May 2021.
-Based upon the events that led to the dismissal of the litigation between Cabaret and Kite, the Company does not expect to receive any future royalty income related to the Kite license agreement.
-In conjunction with payment of amounts due to us, all outstanding litigation between the Company and Cabaret were dismissed.
+In addition, we agreed to reimburse Cabaret \$0.4 million, which has been recorded as other expense, net in the accompanying unaudited interim condensed consolidated statement of operations, related to the dismissal of the litigation between Cabaret and Kite, the Company does not expect to receive any future royalty income related to the Kite license agreement.
+In conjunction with payment of amounts due to us, all outstanding litigation between between the Company and Cabaret were dismissed.